-Several restrooms are equipped with toilets, urinals, showers, and sinks.
-Faucet flow rates are generally at 2.2 gallons per minute (gpm) or higher, and the showerheads have a similar flow rate.
-Additionally, vehicle washing activities occur approximately 1 to 2 times per week.
-EPA WaterSense® has set maximum flow rates for sanitary fixtures.
-They are: 1.28 gallons per flush (gpf) for toilets, 0.5 gpf for urinals, 1.5 gpm for lavatory faucets, and 2.0 gpm for showerheads.
-No water leaks were observed or reported.
+The EPA WaterSense® program has set maximum flow rates for sanitary fixtures: 1.28 gallons per flush (gpf) for toilets, 0.5 gpf for urinals, 1.5 gallons per minute (gpm) for lavatory faucets, and 2.0 gpm for showerheads.
+There are a few restrooms with toilets, urinals, and sinks.
+Faucet flow rates are 2 gpm or higher.